bartjanssens92/pulp3/README.md

 include ::profile_pulp3

 This class will setup a postgres and redis servers for pulp to use.

-It will also use the bootstrap script to setup a pulp instance with the rpm plugin.
+Now managing the installation of pulpcore with the python puppet module.